 \section{Abstract}

-Many body localization (MBL) represents a unique physical phenomenon, providing a testing ground for exploring thermalization, or more precisely its failure.
-Here we characterize the MBL phase geometrically by the many-body quantum metric (MBQM), defined in the parameter space of twist boundary.
-We find that MBQM scales linearly as a function of the inverse system length in the MBL phase, and grows faster in the ergodic phase.
-We validate our theory using the disordered hardcore Bose-Hubbard model, and characterize the ergodic to MBL phase transition via the localization length scale defined from the MBQM.
-MBQM provides an intuitive and experimentally accessible method to characterize MBL phases.
+Many-body localization (MBL) represents a unique physical phenomenon, providing a testing ground for exploring thermalization, or more precisely its failure.
+Here we characterize the MBL regime geometrically by the many-body quantum metric (MBQM), defined in the parameter space of twist boundary, and the localization parameter as defined in the modern theory of polarization and insulators.
+First, we demonstrate that the quantum metric can be used to characterize disordered insulating states by applying this theoretical framework to excited states of the one-dimensional (1D) Anderson insulator.
+There we observe that the MBQM and localization parameter are related in finite realizations despite the states being gapless in the thermodynamic limit.
+Then, we consider a disordered 1D Bose-Hubbard model and find that we can characterize the ergodic-MBL crossover by comparing the MBQM and localization parameter.
+We find that we can extract a natural localization length in the MBL regime that characterizes the real space spread of the wave function and can be measured by extracting the quantum metric.
+Our analysis provides complementary insight into the MBL regime focusing on its insulating properties and providing a localization length whose definition is consistent across a range of insulating phases.